-Agenda items 72-85.
-Includes the report of the International Criminal Court, the International Court of Justice and the Special Tribunals for Rwanda and the Former Yugoslavia.
-Also focuses on a range of other issues related to international law, from the law of the sea to strengthening the rule of law internationally.
+Agenda items 71-88.
+Includes the report of the International Criminal Court, the ICJ and the Special Tribunals for Rwanda and the Former Yugoslavia, as well as the law of the sea and strengthening the rule of law internationally.

 G. Disarmament